omrdk/qopenai/README.md

 ## `Description`

-OpenAI plugin for QML or a library for C++ that could be used as a templete in Qt-based projects.
+OpenAI plugin for QML or a library for C++ that could be used in Qt-based projects.

 ## `Features`